ProlificsPanther/Docker-Panther/README.md

 # Dockerize Panther Web
-Provided is a Dockerfile that can be used to dockerize  your Panther Client application.
-Also provided are samples of a Docker Panther image  that can  be pulled directly using the docker pull command from [Docker Hub](https://hub.docker.com/repository/docker/prolificspanther/pantherweb).
+Provided is a Docker file that can be used to dockerize  your Panther Client application.
+Also included are samples of a Panther Docker image  that can  be pulled directly using the docker pull command from [Docker Hub](https://hub.docker.com/repository/docker/prolificspanther/pantherweb).

 ### Usage
 * Panther Web 5.5*